vaginessa/dns-wiki/Home.md

 - An Android device with at least the 2.3 (Gingerbread/API level 8, NDK 4) version of the OS.
 - The device **must be rooted**.
 - The kernel/rom must have init.d support (for external scripts).
-- The kernel must have NETFILTER/CONFIG_NETFILTER enabled.
+- The kernel must have NETFILTER/CONFIG_NETFILTER enabled (adb pull /proc/config.gz - Once you unzip it, you can search e.g. "NETFILTER").

 ##Information for AFWall+ users